Can Input Attributions Explain Inductive Reasoning in In-Context Learning?: Acknowledgments

-We would like to express our gratitude to the members of the Tohoku NLP Group for their insightful comments.
+We want to express our gratitude to the members of the Tohoku NLP Group for their insightful comments.
 And special thanks to Sho Yokoi for his valuable suggestions on how to improve clarity in several aspects.
-This work was supported by the JSPS KAKENHI Grant Number JP19H04162, JP22J21492; JST Moonshot R\&D Grant Number JPMJMS2011 (fundamental research); JST BOOST, Japan Grant Number JPMJBS2421.
+This work was supported by the JSPS KAKENHI Grant Number JP24H00727, JP22J21492; JST Moonshot R\&D Grant Number JPMJMS2011-35 (fundamental research); JST BOOST, Japan Grant Number JPMJBS2421; Grant-in-Aid for Early-Career Scientists Grant Number JP23K16938.